AdamUzDel/POSDemoVue/README.md

 **Q: How do I reset the data?**
 A: Open browser DevTools → Application → IndexedDB → Delete "iGourdPOS" database, then refresh the page.
 The app will reload with fresh mock data.

-**Q: The sidebar toggle button disappears when collapsed**
-A: This has been fixed!
-The toggle button now uses absolute positioning and remains visible in both expanded and collapsed states.

 ## Future Enhancements